rogerwcpt/code_generation/README.md

 # Code Generators in .NET Core

-This project attempts to explore and compare the code generation options available in .NET Core.
+This project attempts to explore and compare the code generation options available in .NET Core, specifically those that are template based and generate code from a given model.

 The 3 that are included so far are